shapediver/WordPressPlugin/README.md

 The plugin exposes settings on the "General" tab of the product edit page.
 Please see the tooltips for an explanation of the available settings.

+Typically you define the `slug` of the model you want to link to the product.
+As a prerequisite, you need to enable [iframe embedding](https://help.shapediver.com/doc/iframe-settings) for your model.
+Make sure to whitelist your domain(s) in your [embedding settings](https://help.shapediver.com/doc/setup-domains-for-embedding).

+As an alternative, you can specify `ticket` and `modelViewUrl` instead of the `slug`.
+This requires [direct embedding](https://help.shapediver.com/doc/developers-settings) to be enabled for your model, and [strong authorization](https://help.shapediver.com/doc/developers-settings) to be disabled.
+As a result, the protection of your model will be less strict, but the model will load significantly faster.

+The optional `Model State ID` allows you to define a state of parameters that should be loaded initially, instead of the model's default parameter values.

+You can customize the theme used by App Builder by specifying a `Settings JSON URL`.
+This also provides you with access to several advanced features of App Builder.
+Read more about the possibilities in our [help center](https://help.shapediver.com/doc/customize-a-theme).

 <img alt="Product Settings" src="resources/product_settings.png" width="640"/>